How to Measure Your Home’s Square Footage and Estimate Its Value

 What counts toward the square footage of a home?

 The official square footage of a home includes finished spaces that are heated and cooled.
 This is called the gross living area, or GLA.
-Generally speaking, to be considered part of the GLA, the area must be livable all year, have walls and finished floors, be heated and cooled, and have a ceiling that is at least seven feet high, though there are other specifics that can affect whether or not a space counts towards the GLA.
+Generally speaking, to be considered part of the GLA, the area must be livable all year, have walls and finished floors, be heated and cooled, and have a ceiling that is at least seven feet high, though there are other specifics that can affect whether a space counts toward the GLA.

 The value of your home is directly tied to the square footage.
 During the sale process, the appraiser will measure your house.
 If you have marketed the home with the incorrect square footage, that can come back to get you when the appraisal comes in.